thefinnlab/psyanim-docs/scenes_and_entities.md

 Congratulations, you've learned how to process keyboard control input in real-time with just a few lines of code!

-### d.
-Creating an entity and adding it to the scene
+## 5. Player Entity: Creating an entity and adding it to the scene

 Next, let's add a player character to the scene for us to control via the keyboard.